RCODI/rcodi-blog/content/courses/index.md

 #### Foundations of Innovation

 Code: TLI 520 [3 credit]
 TLI 520 Foundations of Innovation (3 credits) Foundations of Innovation Studies has been designed to provide a broad spectrum introduction to the field of innovation studies.
 Students will gain practical and theoretical knowledge of innovation at a variety of levels, including the individual, team, organizational, and ecosystem contexts.
-Students will examine innovation strategies and tensions within the innovation &#x201C;triple helix&#x201D; of industry, academia, and government through the use of case studies and individually selected research reports.
+Students will examine innovation strategies and tensions within the innovation "triple helix" of industry, academia, and government through the use of case studies and individually selected research reports.
 Throughout the class, students will examine recent innovation efforts and present short innovation cases that align with the learning objectives of the class.

 #### Digital Innovation and Transformation